techno-cat/logue-user-osc-pulse2/README.md

 # pulse2
-Waveform is pulse only, dual osc module for NTS-1.
+Waveform is pulse only, dual osc module for NTS-1,
+can use as `USER OSCILLATORS`.

 # Parameters
 - shape (NTS-1: A, other: Shape)